tommorris1988/creativecriticism/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.4.1 =
+* Fixed "Appearance -> Customize" always showing up as "new" and ignoring custom settings.
+* Fixed a WooCommerce 2.2.1+ compatibility issue that caused a superfluous "WooCommerce -> WooCommerce" submenu item to show up.
+Normally this item is invisible.
+* Fixed a bug where the plugin would fail to determine the current menu if the user tries to add a new item of a custom post type that doesn't have an "Add New" menu.
+Now it highlights the CPT parent menu instead.
+* Fixed a very obscure bug where certain old versions of PHP would crash if another plugin created a menu item using an absolute file name as the slug while AME was active.
+The crash was due to a known bug in PHP and only affected Windows systems with open_basedir enabled.
+* Added more debugging information for situations where the plugin can't save menu settings due to server configuration problems.
+* Other minor fixes.

+= 1.4 =
+* Added a special target page option: "< None >".
+It makes the selected menu item unclickable.
+This could be useful for creating menu headers and so on.
+* Added a new menu editor colour scheme that's similar to the default WordPress admin colour scheme.
+Click the "Settings" button next to the menu editor page title to switch colour schemes.
+* Fixed strange boxes showing up in the icon selector in Internet Explorer.
+* Fixed duplicate top level menus mysteriously disappearing.
+Now the plugin will properly warn the user that all top level menus must have unique URLs.
+* Fixed an obscure bug where changing the "Target page" from the default setting to "Custom" and back would occasionally make some menu properties suddenly show up as modified for no apparent reason.
+* Fixed incorrect submenu item height and margins in WP 4.0-beta.
+* Fixed a minor layout bug where items with no title would be smaller than other items.
+* Fixed combo-box dropdown button height for WP 3.9.x.
+* Added a workaround for a bug in WordPress Mu Domain Mapping 0.5.4.3.
+* Added a workaround for the very unusual situation where the "user_has_cap" filter is called without a capability.
+* Fixed duplicates of bbPress menu items showing up.
+* Changed the default custom menu icon to the generic "cogwheel" icon from Dashicons.
+* Other small UI changes.
+* Raised minimum requirements to WordPress 3.8 or later.
+This is mainly due to the increased reliance on Dashicons as menu icons.

+= 1.3.2 =
+* Added a large number of menu icons based on the Dashicons icon font.
+* Fixed default menu icons not showing up in WP 3.9.
+* Fixed a rare "$link.attr(...) is undefined" JavaScript error.
+* Fixed a bug where a hidden submenu page with a URL like "options-general.php?page=something" would still be accessible via "admin.php?page=something".
+* Fixed several other minor bugs.
+* Tested up to WordPress 3.9-RC1.
+Minimum requirements increased to WP 3.5.

+= 1.3.1 =
+* Tested with WordPress 3.8.
+* Fixed several minor UI/layout issues related to the new 3.8 admin style.
+* Fixed a bug where moving an item to a plugin menu and then deactivating that plugin would cause the moved item to disappear.
+* Fixed deleted submenus not being restored if their original parent menu is no longer available.
+* Fixed a rare glitch where submenu separators added by certain other plugins would sometimes disappear.
+* Fixed a conflict with Shopp 1.2.9.
+* Made the plugin treat "users.php" and "profile.php" as the same parent menu.
+This fixes situations where it would be impossible to hide a "Users" submenu item from roles that don't have access to the "Users" menu and instead get a "Profile" menu.
+* Added extra logging for situations where a menu item is hidden because a higher-priority item with the same URL is also hidden.
+* Minor performance improvements.

 = 1.3 =
 * Added a new settings page that lets you choose whether admin menu settings are per-site or network-wide, as well as specify who can access the plugin.
 To access this page, go to "Settings -> Menu Editor Pro" and click the small "Settings" link next to the page title.